Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Pants decompositions of surfaces

 Here $X$ is a compact, separable, totally disconnected space and $Y$, $Z$ are disjoint closed subsets of $X$, where $Z$ consists of isolated points of $X$.
 Then $S$ is made from a sphere by removing $X \setminus Z$, then removing disjoint open discs, each containing one element of $Z$ and not containing any other elements of $X$, and then attaching $g$ handles that accumulate to points of $Y$.
 (See Theorem 3 of~\cite{richards1963surface})

-Before dealing with general cases, we first consider the case $|X| \le 3$.
+We first consider the case $|X| \le 3$.
 This corresponds to finite-type surfaces $S_{g, p, b}$ with $p+b \le 3$, the Loch Ness monster with $p + b \le 2$, 1-punctured/bordered Jacob's ladder or the tripod surface.
-In any case, they admit the pants decompositions desired in Proposition \ref{prop:goodPantsDec}.
+All these surfaces admit the pants decompositions desired in Proposition \ref{prop:goodPantsDec}.
 (See Figure \ref{fig:sporadic}.)